awhitney42/YumYumDonut/README.md

 With the `f = peek(v + 30) and 1` statement, **v+30** is the memory location that indicates a sprite collision.
 The **f** variable is the result of a **PEEK** at the value in that location with an **AND** operation with value of 1 as the second operand.
 Using an operand of 1 for this AND operation checks for any sprite collision with Sprite 0 (panda), where a resulting value of 1 indicates a collision with another sprite (the donut).

 The next statement `on f + 1 gosub 9, 8` will GOSUB 9 if the value of **f** is 0 or GOSUB 8 if the value of **f** is 1.
-In other words, if there was no sprite collision, then GOSUB 9 will be performed and the donut to move.
+In other words, if there was no sprite collision, then GOSUB 9 will be performed and the donut will move.
 If there was a sprite collision, however, then GOSUB 8 will be performed.
 As you can probably guess subroutine 8 handles the action of taking a bite of the donut!

 The last statement `f = peek(56320) and 15` sets the variable **f** to be the result of a PEEK in location **56320** (the address showing the current state of the joystick) with an AND operation using 15 as the second operand.
 The value of 15 for the operand produces the following results: